Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale

 We compare the resulting cosmological precision for different redshift configurations in Table \ref{tab:redshift_exp}.
 First, we note that the constraining power only appears to be impacted by the lens redshift, whereas source redshift has no significant effect.
-With a uniform prior on $\Omega_m$, the DE FOM is highest at low lens redshift, with DE FOM $\sim$3 at $\mu(z_{\text{lens}})$= 0.2 and DE FOM $\sim$2 at $\mu(z_{\text{lens}})$= 1.
-In contrast, precision on $\Omega_m$ is optimized at high lens redshift, with $\sigma(\Omega_m)$= 0.14 at $\mu(z_{\text{lens}})$= 0.2 and $\sigma(\Omega_m)$= 0.08 at $\mu(z_{\text{lens}})$= 1.
-Given this behavior, we also run the experiment with an informative prior on $\Omega_m$, using a Gaussian approximation of the Pantheon+ prior used in \citetalias{TDCOSMO_2025}: $\mathcal{N}(\Omega_m | \mu=0.3,\sigma=0.018)$.
-With an informative $\Omega_m$ prior, we still find that lower lens redshift produces a higher DE FOM, with DE FOM $\sim$6 at $\mu(z_{\text{lens}})$= 0.2 and DE FOM $\sim$3.5 at $\mu(z_{\text{lens}})$= 1.
+With a uniform prior on $\Omega_{\text{m}}$, the DE FOM is highest at low lens redshift, with DE FOM $\sim$3 at $\mu(z_{\text{lens}})$= 0.2 and DE FOM $\sim$2 at $\mu(z_{\text{lens}})$= 1.
+In contrast, precision on $\Omega_{\text{m}}$ is optimized at high lens redshift, with $\sigma(\Omega_{\text{m}})$= 0.14 at $\mu(z_{\text{lens}})$= 0.2 and $\sigma(\Omega_{\text{m}})$= 0.08 at $\mu(z_{\text{lens}})$= 1.
+Given this behavior, we also run the experiment with an informative prior on $\Omega_{\text{m}}$, using a Gaussian approximation of the Pantheon+ prior used in \citetalias{TDCOSMO_2025}: $\mathcal{N}(\Omega_{\text{m}} | \mu=0.3,\sigma=0.018)$.
+With an informative $\Omega_{\text{m}}$ prior, we still find that lower lens redshift produces a higher DE FOM, with DE FOM $\sim$6 at $\mu(z_{\text{lens}})$= 0.2 and DE FOM $\sim$3.5 at $\mu(z_{\text{lens}})$= 1.
 We provide further discussion in Section \ref{subsection:redshift_discussion}, and show contours from the experiment in Appendix \ref{appendix:redshift}.